RotRNN: Modelling Long Sequences with Rotations: Related Work

 \section{Related Work}

 \paragraph{Orthogonal Recurrent Networks} The use of orthogonal and rotation matrices in recurrent networks has been explored previously in non-linear RNNs.
-Unitary RNNs (uRNNs) \citep{arjovsky2016unitary, 10.5555/3305381.3305560} prevent blow-up in long sequences by parameterising recurrent matricies with unitary matrices (an extension of orthgonality to the complex field) to ensure an eigenvalue magnitude of 1.
+Unitary RNNs (uRNNs) \citep{arjovsky2016unitary, 10.5555/3305381.3305560} prevent blow-up in long sequences by parametrising recurrent matrices with unitary matrices (an extension of orthogonality to the complex field) to ensure an eigenvalue magnitude of 1.
 This idea has since been applied without the need for complex numbers \citep{helfrich2018orthogonal}, and has inspired works replacing recurrent operators in LSTMs with rotations \citep{dangovski2019rotational, velici2021rotlstm}.
 These methods, however, still suffer from the drawbacks of classical non-linear RNNs, such as inefficient computation of recurrent states during training when compared to associative-scan based linear models.

 \paragraph{Building on Linear Recurrent Models} Linear recurrent layers have recently been used as building blocks to construct more complex long sequence models.
 Two representative examples include Griffin \citep{de2024griffin} built on top of the LRU, and Mamba \citep{gu2023mamba} built on top of S4.
 The key to the success of both these models is \textit{gating} -- the ability to construct recurrent state matrices based on the current inputs to selectively control information flow.
 We believe that the \model could be used as a drop-in replacement for the LRU in Griffin, or be used to perform alternative gating strategies with input dependent rotations, but we leave this direction for future work.